Areskiko/MTDT4S/PU/Computer Science.md

-Concerned with the theoretical mathematics behind computers
+Concerned with the theoretical mathematics behind computers.

 #PU